Image – Sailing boat moored in Kernic Bay at Plouescat , Copyright Atout France/Pierre Torset

 Finistère, the most westerly department in France, is steeped in history and maritime traditions.
 4,200 kilometres of footpaths follow the steps of the ancient Celts and early Christians, past their Menhirs and Dolmens, chapels and calvaries.
 Invaded by Romans, raided by Normans and occupied by Spanish and German armies, pirates and sailors, fortifications have been built since prehistoric times.
 Vauban constructed the impressive polygonal tower at Camaret and in 1694 fired on and repulsed the Anglo-Dutch fleet.
 Earlier Philip II of Spain built a triangular fort at the point of Roscanvel to protect Brest whilst planning to conquer England.
 At Camaret in 1801 an American engineer, Robert Fulton, designed “Nautilus”, the first four person submarine.
 The Nantes-Brest canal, conceived in the 17th century took fifty years to construct.

-Hotels in Finistere
+Book a Hotel in Finistere

 Famous for its amazing natural harbour and naval base and for the theme park Océanopolis with its polar, temperate and tropical pavilions, Brest also boasts a castle.
 The Pays d’Iroise, the last point before the sea, is guarded by the lighthouse on Pointe Saint-Mathieu with the islands of Béniguet, Molène, Balanec and Ushant, nearby.
 To the north the coast is dotted with fishing ports, creeks, long sandy beaches and sand dunes attracting migratory birds.
 Inland are peaceful valleys, peat bogs, standing stones and a wealth of flora and fauna.
 From Châteaulin, visitors explore the peninsular and the Menez Hom with its panoramic view, the nearest to a mountain you get in Brittany.
 The Armoric National Park has plant species dating back to the end of the Ice Age, 3,000 B.C.